nativeit/sysadmin-bootcamp/README.md

 # The "IConrad" Linux SysAdmin Bootcamp

-This repository serves as an archived record of an incredibly effective curriculum that has been shared among enthusiasts for years.
+This repository serves as an archived record of the somewhat legendary "IConrad" guide for learning Linux systems administration skills.
+Originally posted in r/linuxadmin, it has been shared among enthusiasts for years.
 While it only consists of 20 seemingly straightforward steps, it manages to encapsulate almost everything needed for learning to become a Linux systems administrator.

 ### :no_entry: NOTICE

 This guide is now several years old, and while many of its tasks and lessons are still very relevant, the inexorable passing of time has taken its toll, and I do not recommend this anymore as it currently exists.
 Things like CentOS being ended make much of the specifics uncertain.
 So I am keeping this as a historical record of my own education, and potentially as a loose rubric for authoring a similar guide with up-to-date information.

-_The content below was taken from a Reddit comment ( [`link`](https://www.reddit.com/r/linuxadmin/comments/2s924h/comment/cnnw1ma/) ).
-It has been modified slightly for readability and spelling, but has not been meaningfully altered._

 ## Background

-In 2012, I personally used this as a first-pass guide to creating a curriculum to teach myself systems administration fundamentals, and to begin an in-depth education in Linux and servers to broaden my professional credentials and experience, as well as to improve my existing capabilities as a website developer.
+I personally used this as a first-pass guide to creating a curriculum to teach myself systems administration fundamentals, and to begin an in-depth education in Linux and servers to broaden my professional credentials and experience, as well as to improve my existing capabilities as a website developer.
 It turned out to be crucial to those goals, and is one of the more successful endeavors I have ever undertaken.
 To help with the effort, I opted to install a Linux desktop distribution on my daily-driver PC and immerse myself with the Linux ecosystem.
 It took me roughly six months from the weekend I set up my home lab to when I took most of it down and moved my servers onto Linode VPS’s.

 I began my career a few years later, and to this day the knowledge I picked up remains relevant and invaluable.